hanggrian/IIT-CS554/assignments/hw4.md

-A supercomputer is described as a cluster of interconnected computers with state-of-the-art performance far surpassing the level of general-purpose consumer PCs or even enterprise-grade servers.<sup>[\[4\]]</sup> This extreme speed &ndash; usually measured in floating-point operations per second (FLOPS) &ndash; is traditionally reserved for intensive workloads in highly specific areas like scientific modeling and physics simulation.
+A supercomputer is described as a cluster of interconnected computers with state-of-the-art performance far surpassing the level of general-purpose consumer PCs or even enterprise-grade servers.<sup>[\[4\]]</sup> This extreme speed &mdash; usually measured in floating-point operations per second (FLOPS) &mdash; is traditionally reserved for intensive workloads in highly specific areas like scientific modeling and physics simulation.
 Most notably and recently, the supercomputer has been able to break the petaFLOPS barrier in the 21st century, news well received by the parallel computing community.